Hublot: Ambassador

 At the opening ceremony for its first store in Beijing, Biver introduced Jet Li as Hublot's next brand ambassador.
 Li is the brand's first Asian ambassador as well as the first film star to work as a Hublot ambassador.
 Other brand ambassadors have included Formula 1 driver Ayrton Senna's family and Institute; world's fastest man Usain Bolt; designer Samuel Ross; France and PSG player Kylian Mbappé; football player Pelé; American boxer Floyd Mayweather, Indian cricketer Rohit Sharma and formerly, the Manchester United football team, golfers Dustin Johnson, Justin Rose and Patrick Reed.

 Hublot has also developed a network of Friend of the Brand in the fields football, gastronomy, arts and sports.
 These include 2018 Ballon d'Or winner Ada Hegerberg, football coaches José Mourinho, Gareth Southgate, and Didier Deschamps, tennis players Simona Halep and Elina Svitolina, chefs Yannick Alléno and Paul Pairet.
 Former footballer Diego Maradona was a Hublot Friend of the Brand until his death in 2020.

 Formula One Management President and CEO, Bernie Ecclestone, was attacked by four men and had his Hublot watch stolen.
 He later worked with Hublot to use his bruised face in an ad campaign with the tag line, "See what people will do for a Hublot."

 In August 2021, Serbian professional tennis player Novak Djokovic became a Hublot brand ambassador.

+On January 7, 2022, Hublot announced Chinese Pop Star Lay Zhang as the new Hublot Brand Ambassador.